 Arsene Wenger is number 30 in 90min's Top 50 Great Managers of All Time series.
-Follow the rest of the series over the course of the next seven weeks.
 You can find Toby Cudworth's career overview here.

 With over 30 years of managerial experience under his belt, 22 of those with Arsenal in the Premier League, it will come as no surprise to learn that Arsene Wenger has worked with some of the greatest players ever to grace European football.

 The Frenchman is a known believer of Rinus Michels' 'total football' philosophy; a style which he has abided by throughout his managerial career.
 Having guided Arsenal to an unbeaten 'Invincible' season during the 2003/04 Premier League campaign, Wenger's legacy in north London is cast in stone - and he will forever be remembered as one of, if not the club's greatest manager.

 As previously mentioned, Wenger has worked alongside some of the best in the business - making the task of picking his combined XI tricky to say the least.
 However, said task has indeed been completed - with some big names forced to look on from the sidelines...

 David Seaman (GK) - In goal for both of Arsenal's double-winning seasons (1997/98 and 2001/02), there is no disputing who should be in goal for Wenger's best XI.
 The Englishman had his injury problems, but was one of the best 'keepers in the country on his day.

 Lauren (RB) - Initially signed as cover on the right-hand side of midfield, Lauren was eventually converted into an attacking full-back - becoming first choice at Highbury during the 2001/02 season.
 The Cameroonian was an integral part of Wenger's side for seven years, forming a key component of the famous 2003/04 'Invincibles'.